jackjduggan/ds-serverless-ca1/README.md

 GET /movies/{movieId}/reviews/{year} & PUT /movies/{movieId}/reviews
 working, but to no avail.
 The code is still project relevant, so I left it in, in case there are any marks available.

+Added reviewRating attribute to schema for use with minRating.

+AJV validation.

 [Include screenshots from the AWS console (API Gateway service) that clearly show the deployed API ( have legible font size). ]

 ![Alt text](image.png)